adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 ```

 The `NSDictionary`, `NSData`, and `NSString` classes are part of the iOS programming model and do exactly what you
 would expect them to do.
 The `UIAlertView` class provides a standard alert.
+We need to add a little bit of code
+to the `FinishedLaunching()` method to send the registration request to APNS.
+When the response is received, the
+`RegisteredForRemoteNotifications()` method is called.
+Finally, the `DidReceiveRemoteNotification()` method is
+called whenever a remote push notification is received.

 !!! tip "Call common code for push notifications"
     One of the great things about Xamarin Forms is that it is cross-platform.
 However, that all breaks